-The Cluster Network Manager will undertake an assessment to identify the skill/competencies required by MSME employees in the ESDM sector, skill seekers, and students in the context of leading practices and global standards and prevailing situation in the Indian market.
+The Cluster Network Manager will undertake an assessment to identify the skill/competencies required by MSME employees in the automotive sector, skill seekers, and students in the context of leading practices and global standards and prevailing situation in the Indian market.
 The study will concentrate on development of skills of the workers and students in the identified technologies.
-Based on the assessment the MTP will be responsible for the following activities c) As part of the technology roadmaps developed as in Track 1, the MTP would also develop an implementation plan to impart skills on the identified technologies
+Based on the assessment the TP will be responsible for the following activities

-- a) Development of a strategy and roadmap for implementation of training programs related to the identified technology to address the skill gaps - b) Address any skill gaps identified in relations to equipment and software by enhancement of the BoM for hardware & equipment and software requirements for the TCs
+- a) Development of a strategy and roadmap for implementation of training programs related to the identified technology to address the skill gaps - b) Address any skill gaps identified in relations to equipment and software by enhancement of the BoM for hardware & equipment and software requirements for the TCs - c) As part of the technology roadmaps developed as in Track 1, the TP would also develop an implementation plan to impart skills on the identified technologies